Volume 5, Winter 2019

 In the Mist of the Aftermath: Illegal excavations, antique trade and Islamic Art: trade practices of pre-modern Syrian art

-It is now a certified fact that the terrorist organisation ISIS took advantage of the lucrative trade of antiquities to fund their activities, by stealing from archaeological sites and museums to resell in Europe and the US.
+It is now a certified fact that the terrorist organisation ISIS took advantage of the lucrative trade in antiquities to fund their activities, by stealing from archaeological sites and museums to resell in Europe and the US.

 In this article, I question the current state of the Pre-modern Islamic Art market, in regard to the illegal looting in Syria and Iraq and the numerous destructions of archaeological sites.